MichielNoback/java_gitbook/05_web/thymeleaf_flow_control.md

-# Thymeleaf: flow control and fragments
+# Thymeleaf flow control and fragments

 ## Introduction

-This post is the second of a series on Thymeleaf.
-It deals with some of the essential templating techniques that Thymeleaf offers:
+This post is the second on Thymeleaf.
+It deals with these templating techniques that Thymeleaf offers:

 - conditionals
 - loops
 - using fragments as building blocks

-For a complete overview you should refer to [the official docs](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html).
+For a complete overview you should refer to [the official docs](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html "Thymeleaf documentation").

 These examples all make use of the `Movie` class: